mopmanifesto/mopmanifesto.github.io/README.md

 Hold meetings until the code is done

+* It is forbidden to code during meetings.

 * The code is magically written everytime you hold a metting.

 * Argue about the same thing over and over again in many different meetings and never actually solve the problem.